letierney/jemison-playbook/docs/introduction/contributing.md

 2. Using an online code editor
 3. Using a code editor on your computer

-All ways will allow you to edit the playbook.
+Each way will allow you to edit the playbook.
 Editing on your computer will allow you to see changes before they are merged and deployed to the live site but if you are new to GitLab then you may find it easier to edit the playbook online.

-### Editing the playbook online
+### Editing from a playbook article
 1.

-### Editing the playbook online
+### Editing using an online code editor
 1. Go to the playbook repository
 2. Navigate to the docs folder and open the page that you want to edit.
 3. Click the Edit button